Dcastillomar/social-network-API/README.md

 POST /api/users/:userId/friends/:friendId (adds a friend to user friend list)

-Here is a list for the thoughtRoughts:
+Here is a list for the thoughtRoutes:

 GET /api/thought (gets all thoughts)